divimelo/divimelo/README.md

 - 👋 Hi, I’m @divimelo
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming language focused on computer networks, data sicience and NLP.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on Program Networking
 - 📫 You can to reach me from here